eechhx/opencv-cascade-tracker/README.md

 ```
 python ./tools/mergevec.py -v samples/ -o samples.vec
 ```

+ Note: others have said that using artifical data vectors is not the best way to train a classifier.
+Personally, I have used this method and it worked fine for my use cases.
+However, you may approach this idea with a grain of salt and skip this step.

 ## Training
 There are two ways in OpenCV to train cascade classifier.